RMMOA

 How will stakeholder input be weighed against the findings of the literature review?

 The stakeholder inputs and findings from the literature review will be assessed both independently and in combination.
 The literature review primarily examines the uses of the substances, and these insights will be integrated with stakeholder input.
-However, available on emissions is limited, meaning that data related to emissions, baseline measures, and risk mitigation measures will rely primarily on stakeholder contributions.
+However, available data on emissions is limited, meaning that data related to emissions, baseline measures, and risk mitigation measures will rely primarily on stakeholder contributions.
 Given the scarcity of relevant literature, stakeholder feedback is crucial for providing a comprehensive analysis.

 The findings on substance uses from the literature review will be combined with stakeholder input in a mapping exercise.
 Meanwhile, quantitative data and in-depth analysis of emissions will be predominantly drawn from stakeholder contributions.
 This underscores the importance of gathering as many responses as possible to ensure a robust and representative assessment of the sectors involved.